 Public reporting burden for this collection of information is estimated to average 1 hour per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 This information is required by the Housing Appropriation Act of 9/28/1994.
-The information is needed to analyze the reasonableness of the Annual Adjust ment Factor formula, and will be used where rent level 50 as specific until a Rebabilitation or New Construction Contract, exceed the existing FMR rent.
-The information, and you are not required to complete this form, unlessit dispays currently unliked MB control number.
+The information is needed to analyze the reasonableness of the Annual Adjustment Factor formula, and will be used where rent levels for a specific unit type, in a Substantial Rehabilitation or New Construction Contract, exceed the existing FMR rent.
+The